3dgeo-heidelberg/etrainee/course/module0/teaching_manual/forking.md

 <img src="media/workflow.jpg" title="Workflow" alt="Figure 3" width="500"/>
 </p>

 3. Then, **run the workflow** *deploy_to_gh_pages* using the main branch.
-This takes some times, once the workflow has finished, a green check mark will appear next to it.
-The workflow is an automatically triggered event, meaning everytime a change in the future is made in the main branch, the github-pages will update on  their own.
+This takes some time, once the workflow has finished, a green check mark will appear next to it.
+The workflow is an automatically triggered event, meaning every time a change in the future is made in the main branch, the github-pages will update on  their own.

 <p>